openedx/edx-platform/scripts/user_retirement/README.rst

 This directory contains python scripts which are migrated from the `tubular <https://github.com/openedx/tubular/tree/master/scripts>`_ respository.
 These scripts are intended to drive the user retirement workflow which involves handling the deactivation or removal of user accounts as part of the platform's management process.

+These scripts could be called from any automation/CD framework.

 Getting Started
 ===============